I Want to Break Free! Persuasion and Anti-Social Behavior of LLMs in Multi-Agent Settings with Social Hierarchy: Related Work

-Concurrently, several studies in the social sciences have used persona-based LLMs to simulate human behavior in broader contexts, including social dynamics and decision-making processes. \citet{horton2023large} argued that LLMs can be considered as implicit computational models of humans and can thus be thought of as \emph{homo silicus},\footnote{This parallels the widely adopted concept of \emph{homo economicus} in economics \citep{persky1995}.} which can be used in computational simulations to explore their behavior, as a proxy to the humans they are instructed to mimic. \citet{ArgyleEtAl2023} cast ``algorithmic bias" as ``algorithmic fidelity", showing how GPT3 \citep{gpt3}, conditioned on thousands of socio-demographic backstories from human participants in large-scale surveys, portrayed an accurate and fine-grained representation of socio-demographic characteristics, thus suggesting that LLM technology can be an effective cross-disciplinary tool to advance the understanding of humans and society.
+Concurrently, several studies in the social sciences have used persona-based LLMs to simulate human behavior in broader contexts, including social dynamics and decision-making processes. \citet{horton2023large} argued that LLMs can be considered as implicit computational models of humans and can thus be thought of as \emph{homo silicus},\footnote{This parallels the widely adopted concept of \emph{homo economicus} in economics \citep{persky1995}.} which can be used in computational simulations to explore their behavior, as a proxy to the humans they are instructed to mimic.
+More recently, \cite{ManningHorton2025_GeneralSocialAgents} demonstrated that AI agents built using theory-grounded natural language instructions and limited human data can generalize to entirely new environments—predicting human behavior in novel games more accurately than standard behavioral models, game-theoretic equilibria, and existing AI baselines.
 From a sociological standpoint, \citet{kim2023ai} showed the remarkable performance obtained in personal and public opinion prediction; \citet{tornberg2023simulating} created and analyzed synthetic social media environments wherein a large number of LLMs agents, whose personas were built using the 2020 American National Election Study, interacted.

 \citet{park2023} showed the emergence of believable individual and social behaviors using LLMs in an interactive environment inspired by The Sims.
 Nonetheless, other studies have pointed out the possible lack of fidelity and diversity \citep{Bisbee2024,Taubenfeld2024SystematicBI} as well as the perpetuation of stereotypes \citep{cheng2023} in such simulations.
+Besides the promising results showed by early studies addressing social science research questions with LLMs, \cite{AnthisEtAl2025_LLM_Social_Simulations} discuss the promises of LLM social simulations for understanding human behavior, arguing that scholars should address five key challenges: diversity, bias, sycophancy, alienness and generalization.
+They argue that by addressing these challenges, LLM social simulation can become a fundamental force in accelerating social science, opening new areas of inquiry and offering unprecedented opportunities.